 I always read the acknowledgements.
 There are far more people who make a book than just the name(s) on the front cover, so I think it’s always nice to give them a little shout out for their efforts.

 Which book character would you switch places with?

 Mia Thermopolis.
 I don’t think I could take all the teenage drama, so she can bring that with her.
 But, I’d love to be the heir to the throne of a southern Europe country.
 If nothing else, the weather would be far better.

 Do you have a book that reminds you of something specific in your life?
 (Place, time, person?)

 The BFG by Roald Dahl will always remind me of reading with my Dad before I went to sleep.

-I’ve got a little group of pocked friends and we send each other books to read together.
+I’ve got a little group of friends from Book Tube and we send each other books to read together.
 It’s a really cute way to share books and also keep together.

 I actually haven’t read any of the books I studied in school since I left.

 I’m not fussy, I can take both for their respective merits.

 Have you ever read a Dan Brown book?